1. Any student is entitled to submit an Appeal against a confirmed academic decision of the University.

 the Deputy University Secretary.

-10. The Deputy University Secretary advises the results of Appeals to students in writing.
+10. The Deputy University Secretary advises the outcomes of Appeals to students in writing.
 Students may comment on

-results, preferably in writing, but no ‘second appeal’ on the same issue is allowed.
-However, a student disputing an Appeal Result may now choose to take
+the material accuracy of the contents of the outcome letter, in writing, but no ‘second appeal’ on the same issue is allowed.
+However, a student disputing an Appeal outcome may now choose to take